gregjohnsonbiometrics/biometrics.utilities/README.md

 Trees from a plot of arbitrary size can be used.
 The Hegyi ratio for each tree will be computed based on its neighbors within the 6-meter boundary.
 If `imperial_units` is TRUE, the coordinates will be converted to meters prior to calculations.

-This version currently does not adjust for edge effects.
+This version adjusts for edge effects using Ripley's[^14] edge correction if plot coordinates are supplied.
+If no plot corners are available, the index is unadjusted.

 `hegyi` returns ratios for each tree in the input vectors (preserving their order).